j0131n/ror-sample-blog/README.md

 - Go to project folder run: bundle install
 - > Run the webrick server/puma: rails server or rails s
 - Default url and port would be: 127.0.0.1:3000 and you can change it inside config > puma.rb
+- If prompted of yarn packages outdated:
+- > Run yarn install --check-files